I3S-ESSnet/Documents/rome-hackathon/agenda.md

   * Track 3: success stories (resp.
 António)

-## Friday 24 May afternoon
+## Friday 24 May afternoon (resp.

-(resp.
 Franck)

+Conclusions of the workshop:

-Pitches of the three threads.
+  * Pitches of the three threads (30 minutes by thread, each thread rapporteur to prepare 15 minutes presentation)

-Next steps
+Next steps:

+  * Unece MSW workshop
+  * Toulouse hackathon
+  * Roadmap